Castrillo del Val: Main sights

 This abbey was the burial place of El Cid, the 11th century warrior, his wife Jimena Díaz and, supposedly, his horse Babieca.

 The remains were removed during the Napoleonic Wars when occupying troops ransacked tombs looking for treasure.
 El Cid and his wife were reburied in Burgos.

-During the Spanish Civil War the monastery was used as a concentration camp.
+During the Spanish Civil War the monastery was used as a concentration camp and its female prisoners were experimented on by Antonio Vallejo-Nájera in order to find a link between intellectual disability and Marxism.

 Since the 1940s the abbey has belonged to the Trappist order.